jik003/MySQL_Project/Footwear Business Analysis/README.md

 <img src = "Graph/Employees who purchased product.png" width="300" height="100">
 Among 21 employees in the company, we wnanted to find who are in charge of purchasing products.
 Based on the code, we could find only 3 designated people purchased product.
 First we assumed that these 3 people were in purchasing department, however, all 3 people had 3 different manager id which means they were in different department.

+# Conclusion

+Based on the information on the randomly generated, we could analyze the trend of simulated footwear business.
+This business was estabilshed on 2000 and now have 21 employees.
+With 21 employees, they started footwear sale business on 2014.
+For their first few orders, they tend to purchase after receive order.
+However, they built 191734 pairs of shoes ininventory system during two years with only 0.3% of missing products in inventory.
+Their main portion of sale is sneakers and has highest sale on December.
+We have graded customer who spend more than 1000 as 'A', between 500 and 1000 as 'B', and below 500 as 'C'.
+In 4371 customers, there are only 1.7% of 'A' customers.
+However, 1.7% of customers spent 8.19% of total cusotomer's spent money.